fbpx

 Beyond that, we’ve enjoyed sauna sessions at various times of the day, including in the evening to relax and get ready for bed.

-I’ve also started combining sauna bathing with cold plunging, and you can read more about the benefits of doing that in this article.
+I’ve also started combining sauna bathing with cold plunging.

-Out of all of the health benefits infrared saunas offer, improving recovery after intense workouts (and pain relief), balancing the immune system, and relaxing are the driving factors behind why my wife and I spend 30-40 minutes, several times a week, in our infrared sauna.
+Out of all the health benefits infrared saunas offer, improving recovery after intense workouts (and pain relief), balancing the immune system, and relaxation are the driving factors behind why my wife and I spend 30-40 minutes, several times a week, in our infrared sauna.

-We just feel good, relaxed and rejuvenated after each session — especially after a stressful day of parenting two kids (and a puppy), writing blog posts, recording YouTube videos, cooking all of our meals from scratch, hitting the gym hard, caring for our chickens and bees and keeping everything in between running smoothly.
+We just feel good, relaxed and rejuvenated after each session — especially after a stressful day of parenting two kids, writing blog posts, recording YouTube videos, cooking all of our meals from scratch, hitting the gym hard, caring for our chickens and bees, and keeping everything in between running smoothly.

 Sunlighten mPulse vs. Amplify vs. Signature

-After having had a chance to use the portable Sunlighten Solo sauna for several weeks, I decided that I wanted to purchase a walk-in sauna that my wife and I (or the kids) could use together.
+After having had a chance to use the portable Sunlighten Solo sauna for several weeks, I decided I wanted to purchase a walk-in sauna that my wife and I could use together.

-Browsing through Sunlighten’s product page made me realize that there were several options I could choose from, and I wasn’t entirely sure which model to get based on our requirements and the health benefits we wanted to achieve.
+Browsing through Sunlighten’s product page made me realize there were several options I could choose from, and I wasn’t entirely sure which model to get based on our requirements and the health benefits we wanted to target.

-To make it easier for you to pick the right type of Sunlighten infrared sauna, here is a side-by-side comparison table.
+To make it easier for you to pick the right type of Sunlighten infrared sauna, here’s a side-by-side comparison table.

 You also get the same Blaupunkt sound system and chromotherapy features as in the more expensive models.